AtomicTorchStudio/NoesisGUI.MonoGameWrapper/README.md

 Currently it supports only MonoGame projects for Windows DirectX 11.
 Example MonoGame project with integrated NoesisGUI is included.

-Please note: the example project is currently broken (WIP).

 Prerequisites
 -----
 * [Visual Studio 2019](https://www.visualstudio.com/), any edition (JetBrains Rider works fine too)